arewedistributedyet/arewedistributedyet/content/programmable-custom-protocol-handlers.md

 This example shows how you would add a handler for the `ipfs` protocol and have it return a file retrieved via the IPFS network as a stream to the browser.

 This is just a mockup based on prior art from Electron.
-The new API should leverage latest JS features, such as async iterators.
+The new API should leverage the latest JS features, such as async iterators.

 ## Notes